 A person suffering from Gout needs to take great care of his diet.
 He should take a diet that is low in purine and hence low in uric acid.
 It might not be able to cure the disease but it will definitely help to lower the uric acid levels in the body and also decrease the risk of frequent painful gout attacks.

-Before we move on to the actual Indian diet plan for gout , let us first see some useful tips that will help you in keeping gout away in the long run.
+Before we move on to the actual Indian diet plan for gout, let us first see some useful tips that will help you in keeping gout away in the long run.
+These tips will also help to reduce uric acid levels in the body.

 As mentioned earlier, obesity can increase the risk of contracting gout.
 Obesity leads to various other health problems.
 If you are overweight, it is advisable to reduce your calorie intake and get back in shape.
 Not only will it help to decrease the risk of gout but also reduce the stress on your joints and make you feel healthy.